 According to seasonal triggers if:

-- Your child gets hay fever - go the month before it usually starts.
-Managing hay fever is an important way of managing your asthma and can help ensure they don’t miss school and exams during the summer term.
+- your child gets hay fever - go the month before the symptoms usually start.
+Managing hay fever is an important way of managing your child's asthma and can help make sure they don’t miss school and exams during the spring and summer terms.

-- You want to talk about whether your child should have a flu jab in the autumn.
+- you want to talk about whether your child should have a flu jab – usually between September and early November.

 At any time if:

-- You have any concerns about your child’s asthma – for example, you have questions about their medicines or you’re worried their inhaler device is no longer the right one for them.
+- you have any concerns about your child’s asthma – for example, you have questions about their asthma medicines or you’re worried their inhaler device is no longer the right one for them.